 TMJ Treatment Media, PA

 The temporomandibular joint (TMJ) is essential to chewing and speaking comfortably.
 It connects the lower jaw to the skull.
-When this joint is damaged, a patient may experience a variety of symptoms that can affect their quality of life.
+When this joint is damaged, a patient may experience various symptoms that can affect their quality of life.

-Dr. Gregory Hillyard and Dr. Alexandra Monroe are Media, PA dentists who are dedicated to finding the right treatment options to eliminate pain and improve symptoms over time.
+Dr. Gregory Hillyard and Dr. Alexandra Monroe provide TMJ treatment in Media, PA.
+Our dentists can help you find the right treatment options to eliminate pain and improve symptoms over time.
+Treating TMJ is part of our restorative dentistry options for new and existing patients.

 TMD and TMJ treatment in Media, PA